racday/ai-capstone/README.md

 ## Repository

-index.ipnyb - main notebook with our statistical analysis.
+index.ipynb - main notebook with our statistical analysis.

 zippedData - Folder that contains the data sources.

-sandbox - contains files for early EDA
+sandbox - Contains files for early EDA.

+gitignore - Blocks local files from being added to the repository.